suncoast-devs/handbook/assignments/music-madness.md

 ---
 title: Music Madness
-tags: ["javascript", "react"]
+tags: ['javascript', 'react']
 ---

 For tonight, I want you to show off what you favorite music is.
 You will be creating a multiple page app, using react-router.

 ## Objectives